FRetroPixel/RetroPixel_Pocket/.github/README.md

 cd RETRO_PIXEL_POCKET

 Download the additional source code package from the MEGA drive.(Some package sources are no longer available, or the source code modified for some compatible machines has not yet been synchronized.
-Therefore, manual download is required.
-Sorry.) xxxx.url
+Therefore, manual download is required.) xxxx.url

 copy extpackage floader to RETRO_PIXEL_POCKET